aosabook/500lines/template-engine/chapter.md

 template, but it's lite!)

 The Templite class has a small interface.
-You construct one with the text of the template, then later you can use the `.render` method on it to render a particular context, the dictionary of data, through the template:
+You construct one with the text of the template, then later you can use the `render` method on it to render a particular context, the dictionary of data, through the template:

 ```
+# Make a Templite object.
 templite = Templite('''
     <h1>Hello {{name|upper}}!</h1>
     {% for topic in topics %}